KapralOleh/travel/public_html/wp-content/plugins/slider-wd/readme.txt

 The layer buttons are located on the lower left corner of each slide.

-You can add more than one layer to your slide.
+You can add more than one layer to your content slideshow.
 These layers can be of different or same type.
+You can uses flexslider, cycleslider,css3slider all features, create social slider with social layers,  add 3D effect to get Image Rotator or text rotate effects.
+Rotator feature will be no less interesting wit parallax slider (coinslider/flexslider) or vertical slides.

 3.1 Add Text Layer.
 You can add custom text to be set as layer over the specific slide.
+This is specifically handy when it comes to testimonial slider or carousel slider options.

 Text.
-Provide the text which will be displayed over the slide image.
+Provide the text which will be displayed over the slider image.
 Link.
 Provide an absolute URL to which the user will be redirected when pressing on the text layer.
 Position.
 Provide the values of x and y axis to position the text layer.
 In addition you can drag and drop the text layer to a desired position.
 Size.
 Define the font size of the text.
 Color.
 Select the text color for the text layer.
 Font family.
 Choose the font family for the text.
 Font weight.
 Choose the font weight for the text from the provided options.
 Effect in.
-Apply an effect to the process of putting the layer over the slide.
+Apply an effect to the process of putting the animations or layer over the slide.
 Start- Define the timing when to start the effect.
 Effect- Select the effect option from the drop-down list.
 Duration- Define the duration of the effect in ms.
 Effect out.
 Apply an effect to the process of taking the layer off the image.
 Start- Define the timing when to start the effect.
 Effect- Select the effect option from the drop-down list.
-Duration- Define the duration of the effect in ms.
+Duration- Define the duration of the animation in ms.
 Padding.
 Using CSS type values set padding for the text.
 Background Color.
 Choose a background color for the text layer.
 Transparent.
 Specify the level of transparency for the layer.